ShadhaMariyam/A-Transfer-Learning-Approach-For-Restaurant-Review-Using-Facial-Emotions/README.md

 # A-Transfer-Learning-Approach-For-Restaurant-Review-Using-Facial-Emotions

-The rapid growth of online restaurant review platforms has significantly influenced consumer decision-making in the food and hospitality industry.
+The rapid growth of online restaurant review platforms has significantly influenced consumer decision-making in the food and hospitality industry.
 This paper presents a novel approach to restaurant review systems using deep learning to analyze facial emotions.
 By using facial emotion recognition, our